Hope College: The Pull

 "The Pull" is an annual tug-of-war between the freshman and sophomore classes at Hope College.
-It takes place across the Black River in Holland on the last Saturday of September every year (until 1993 it was held on a Friday).
+It takes place across the Black River in Holland on the last Saturday of September (until 1993 it was held on a Friday).
 The Pull dates to 1898.
-Each team has 19 students on the rope as "pullers," and another 19 acting as guides and morale boosters, or "moralers", as well as one pull "anchor" on each team.
+Each team has 19 students on the rope as "pullers" and another 19 acting as guides and morale boosters, or "moralers", as well as one pull "anchor".
 The freshmen are coached by juniors, and the sophomores by seniors.
-This arrangement has led to the rivalry between even and odd year classes.
+This arrangement has led to a rivalry between even and odd year classes.
 Even years' colors are red and white, while Odd years' colors are maroon and gold.
 The competition is limited to three hours; it previously had no time limit.
 The winner is the team that takes the most rope.

 IMAGES: A Reflection of Cultures

 IMAGES: A Reflection of Cultures is an annual international showcase featuring an array of skits, dance, song and other clips of culture and language performed by students from around the world.